 Tune Up Your HVAC

-Study after study finds that increased fresh air turns, upgrading air filters where your system can support it, deploying portable air purification units (Dr. Joe Allen at Harvard discusses their effectiveness IF properly sized and maintained), will all improve indoor air quality (IAQ) which in turn may limit the spread of COVID-19 and its variants.
+Study after study finds that increased fresh air turns, upgrading air filters where your system can support it, and deploying portable air purification units (Dr. Joe Allen at Harvard discusses their effectiveness IF properly sized and maintained), will all improve indoor air quality (IAQ) which in turn may limit the spread of COVID-19 and its variants.

 Take the time now to perform an IAQ study and take the recommended steps to improve IAQ by tuning up your HVAC.
 Portable air filtration units can be quickly ordered and deployed across your offices.
 If you would like additional help from the professionals, Flagship can schedule and manage IAQ studies on your behalf, and we can install Active Pure technology – both induct and stand-alone air filtration systems – in your workspace.